amyreese/noswap/input/articles/irc.md

 the connection, allowing me to remain confident that nobody can eavesdrop on my private conversations.

+ZNC makes a distinction between global modules and user modules.
+I personally use the global fail2ban module for security from brute-force login attempts.
+For each user, I generally enable the chansaver, log, and perform modules.
+I also set channel buffer sizes to 100, and prepend timestamps -- without the seconds -- so that I have plenty of context when connecting to the bouncer.

 For my purposes, I build ZNC from upstream source releases so that I can apply a [query buffering patch](https://gist.github.com/1206300); this patch forces ZNC to buffer incoming private messages, even if a client is already connected.